djgroen/flee/docs/Simulation_instance_construction.md

 **custom_attributes** work in the same way here as for `locations.csv`, providing users with the ability to add custom link attributes and set different values for individual links.
 Some attributes automatically trigger behaviors in Flee 3.0, including:

 * `max\_move\_speed`: when explicitly defined, this will override the MaxMoveSpeed set in `simsetting.yml` for individual links.
 Note that it is only possible to override this for all links or for none of the links at the moment.
+* `conflict\_intensity`: when explicitly defined for a location of type conflict, this will override the default value (1.0) to a custom-defined intensity level.

 ## **Define location and border closures in closures.csv file**